MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reports-discoverability.md

 ## Adding reports to pages
-All pages in [!INCLUDE[prod_short](includes/prod_short.md)] allow you to have actions that run your report.
+All pages in [!INCLUDE[prod_short](includes/prod_short.md)] allow you to add actions that run a report.
 Before putting an report action on a page you should think about the business processes that the report supports.
 Creating these actions can make it easier for the user to perform their daily tasks, such as getting a sales order overview or analyzing the inventory.

-Prior to version 2022 release wave 2, see this article for more information: [Adding actions to a page](devenv-adding-actions-to-a-page.md).
+Prior to version 2022 release wave 2, see this article for more information on how to add reports as actions on pages: [Adding actions to a page](devenv-adding-actions-to-a-page.md).

 With [!INCLUDE [prod_short](includes/prod_short.md)] 2022 release wave 2, the way that you promote actions on pages or page extensions has changed.
 Promoting actions is defined in a specific section of the page definition and contains a reference to the action.
 For more information, see [Promoted Actions](devenv-promoted-actions.md).